 We source our marine hardwoods and plywood from the foremost east coast vendors, and use nothing but FAS Pattern Grade lumber in our restorations.

 D&S Custom Metal Restoration, 102 Cabot St, Holyoke, MA, is our go-to shop for metal preservation and chrome plating.
-Mickey Dupuis and his incredible crew have earned their nationally-recognized reputation for delivering only show quality work.
-Mickey can be reached at 413-533-7770, or [email protected]
+Jim McDonald and his incredible crew have earned their nationally-recognized reputation for delivering only show quality work.
+Jimmy can be reached at 413-533-7770, or [email protected].

 Following are links to examples or our work that support our contention that we uphold only the highest standards of craftsmanship: